 In 2009, a 20-Acre portion (Figure 8) of Portage Bay (21A-S6) was closed to harvest due to elevated fecal coliform counts from a small stream discharging from Portage Island into Portage Bay (WADOH 2011c).
 The fecal coliform counts are likely the result of contamination by a semi-wild herd of cattle living on Portage Island.
-Efforts to eradicate the cattle were made in 2011 and monitoring is ongoing to try to get the closure area removed.
+Efforts to eradicate the cattle were made in 2011 and monitoring is ongoing to try to get the closure status removed.
+More recently,